arkprotocol/ics721-tools/README.md

 - cw721 and ics721 (contracts, code ids)
 - CLI settings (chain-id, node, keys, mnemonics)

+# Ark CLI

+There is a bash based CLI tool.
+It simplifies creation of collections, minting NFTs and transferring to other IBC chains.
+Check out here [cli/README.md](cli/README.md)

 # CLI Commands for Testing

 Below is a list of CLI commands you may need for testing: